openedx/openedx-aspects/docs/index.rst

 As of September 2023 it is in beta and seeking testers, which you can learn about at the `beta wiki page
 <https://openedx.atlassian.net/wiki/spaces/COMM/pages/3861512203/Aspects+Beta>`_.

+Installation instructions are available on the plugin site: https://github.com/openedx/tutor-contrib-aspects

 You can get started reading about the project in the :ref:`aspects-overview`, or look through the various pages below for more details!